utah-explainability-fall22/utah-explainability-fall22.github.io/index.md

 ## Resources

-* **Mattermost.** Course communication will be via Mattermost, an open-source communications platform similar to IRC for which the Allen School has an [internally-hosted instance](https://mattermost.cs.washington.edu).
-  You should sign into using your CSE NetID and join the "team" for the class using an invite link which has been sent to you via email.
-Mattermost will be used for sharing discussion points and questions prior to in-class paper discussions.
+* **MS Teams.** Course communication will be via MS Teams.
+You should sign into using your uNID and join the "team" for the class using an invite link which has been sent to you via email.
+MS Teams will be used for sharing discussion points and questions prior to in-class paper discussions.

 * **Google Drive.** Course materials, including lectures, reading lists, etc., are in a [Google Drive folder](https://drive.google.com/drive/u/1/folders/15eLW-7qMSF58FLYaHTm91MWd80fykGps)